BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 He is an American-born musician who earned moderate fame on YouTube.
 However, as of February 25, 2015, he has 1.8 million subscribers.
 He covers songs of popular artists such as Adele, Bruno Mars, Justin Timberlake, Taylor Swift and Britney Spears.
 He also sings some original songs, mashups and medleys, along with his collaborations with Kurt Hugo Schneider.

 This eclectic group consists of Rob Resnick and Cal Shapiro.
 It’s not a smooth road for these guys to get a contract in the beginning.
-However, their singles album hit the top of the ITunes charts.
+However, their singles album hit the top of the iTunes charts.
 Thanks to YouTube for their discovery and gaining popularity across the country.
-Every Tuesday, they release freestyles and covers of songs at their channel.
+Every Tuesday, they release freestyles and covers of songs on their channel.
 The hit single entitled I Choose U is frequently played on radio stations in the US.
 This group has been touring around the country and the UK, with sold-out tickets on their shows.

-10) Austin Mahone:
+10) Austin Mahone

 This popular singer was discovered on YouTube, and was offered to sign a contract with Young Money, Cash Money Records.
-He is very popular in the social media, and has won the VMA for Artist to Watch award recently.
+He is very popular in the social media and has won the VMA for Artist to Watch award recently.
 Aside from the album that he released in 2013, he has several singles reaching the top of the Billboard Charts as well.

 Why You Should Upload Your Singing Videos to YouTube Too?

-However, while majority of YouTube videos do not bring fame and fortune for the resource persons, there are exceptions to that case.
+However, while the majority of YouTube videos do not bring fame and fortune for the resource persons, there are exceptions to that case.

 Today, the stage has become smaller, and the audience has become bigger.
 There may still be some drunken guys out there watching the videos, but there is always the chance that Ellen DeGeneres or Lady Gaga may be interested to watch a performance on Youtube.
 Record execs find it easier and more comfortable to gauge the performance of an amateur artist by page views rather than by applause in a crowded venue.
 It’s more practical and convenient for popular bands (like Journey) to assess a singer’s performance online than setting up auditions for a few potential singers.
 However, YouTube is not the key to your success to stardom; it’s just another instrument to find your luck.